Contributions to conjectures on planar graphs: Induced Subgraphs, Treewidth, and Dominating Sets: Definitions and foundations

 A \emph{minor} of a graph $G$ is a graph that can be obtained from $G$ by removing vertices and removing or contracting edges.
 For a graph $H$, a graph $G$ is \emph{$H$-minor free} if no minor of $G$ is isomorphic to $H$.
-A $K_n$-minor free graph $G$ is \emph{maximal} if $G + uv$ is not a $K_n$-minor free graph for any two non-adjacent vertices $u$ and $v$ of $G$.
+It is well known that planar graphs are exactly the graphs that are both $K_5$-minor free and $K_{3,3}$-minor free, by Kuratowski’s and Wagner’s theorems.
+In addition, outerplanar graphs are precisely the graphs that are both $K_4$-minor free and $K_{2,3}$-minor free.

 For an integer $k \ge 1$, a \emph{$k$-tree} is recursively defined as follows: A complete graph $K_{k+1}$ is a $k$-tree.
-Any graph obtained from a $k$-tree by adding a new vertex $v$ and making it adjacent to exactly $k$ vertices, such that they together $v$ induce $K_{k+1}$, is also a $k$-tree.
-It is well known that the maximal $K_4$-minor free graphs are exactly the 2-trees.
-Note that a maximal outerplanar graph must be a maximal $K_4$-minor free graph, i.e., a 2-tree.
+Any graph obtained from a $k$-tree $G$ by adding a new vertex $v$ and making it adjacent to exactly $k$ vertices of $G$, such that they together $v$ induce $K_{k+1}$, is also a $k$-tree.
+It is known that a graph is maximal with respect to tree-width at most $k$ if and only if it is a $k$-tree.
+For $k=2$, these graphs coincide with the maximal $K_4$-minor free graphs.
+Moreover, every maximal outerplanar graph is a $2$-tree, and hence a maximal $K_4$-minor free graph.